Friday, July 7, 2023

 Zombie movies are fascinating and profitable.
 From big Hollywood productions like “World War Z” with Brad Pitt to more independent releases like “Zombieland” and Jim Jarmusch’s “The Dead Don’t Die,” which also competed for the Palmer d’Or at Cannes in 2019.
 The 2018 French zombie thriller “The Night Eats the World/ La Nuit a dévoré le mondé” depicts a contemporary world where zombies invade Paris.

-Other worldwide cult classics are George Romero’s “Dawn of the Dead” and the British production “28 Days Later” by Academy Award-winning director Danny Boyle (“Slumdog Millionaire,” “Trainspotting.”).
+Other worldwide cult classics are George Romero’s “Dawn of the Dead” and the British production “28 Days Later” by Academy Award-winning director Danny Boyle (“Slumdog Millionaire,” “Trainspotting”).
 There is also the low-budget British high school zombie musical “Anna and the Apocalypse,” which I loved.

-The Japanese productions have their fan base as well; “Versus,” “Miss Zombie,” “Helldriver,” and "One Cut of the Dead" are among the most popular.
-Highly recommendable is the new apocalyptic Taiwanese zombie thriller “Sadness.”
+The Japanese productions have their fan base as well; “Versus,” “Miss Zombie,” “Helldriver,” and “One Cut of the Dead” are among the most popular.
+Highly recommended is the new apocalyptic Taiwanese zombie thriller “Sadness.”

 In recent years, American television series about zombies have been widely successful.
 “The Last of Us,” with Pedro Pascal, just received 24 Emmy nominations.
 And “The Walking Dead” ran for eleven seasons.